rasteroid/rootbeer1/README.md

-You can expect a 100x speedup from an optimized implementation by an experienced GPU developer per device and 400x for a chassis with 4-GPUs if the problem in compute bound rather than memory bound or IO bound.
+You can expect a 100x speedup from an optimized implementation by an experienced GPU developer per device and 400x for a chassis with 4-GPUs if the problem is compute bound rather than memory bound or IO bound.

 ## Programming
 <b>Kernel Interface:</b> Your code that will run on the GPU will implement the Kernel interface.